Posts Tagged ‘strix halo’

 Wednesday, November 12th, 2025

-You have followed the online instructions, but upon running the Strix Halo Toolbox, you are still encountering memory errors on your 128GB Strix Halo system, and qwen-image-studio fails to launch.
+You have followed the online instructions, for example this great toolbox, but upon running the Strix Halo Toolbox, you are still encountering memory errors on your 128GB Strix Halo system, and for example qwen-image-studio fails to run.

 File "/opt/venv/lib64/python3.13/site-packages/torch/utils/_device.py", line 104, in torch_function